<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Can I bring my pets with me to South Korea?

-Helpful Resources for Your Move to South Korea
+Helpful Resources for a Move to South Korea

 Many of these refer to Camp Humphreys due to it being the largest U.S. military installation in South Korea.
 For local child care services and more, visit your installation's specific MWR page, which is listed below.